Closing a Synagogue

 Ecclesiastical Insurance Company

 Consider affixing a plaque to the exterior wall of the vacated building, indicating that it was formerly a synagogue.
-English Heritage and its equivalent bodies in Scotland, Wales, and Northern Ireland as well as Local Authorities, Amenity Societies such as the Victorian Society, and local Civic Societies, can help here.
+Historic England and its equivalent bodies in Scotland, Wales, and Northern Ireland as well as Local Authorities, Amenity Societies such as the Victorian Society, and local Civic Societies, can help here.
 The English Heritage Blue Plaque scheme, however, is reserved for commemorating prominent individuals associated with a particular historic building.